-- Appointment of the Deputy-Principal will involve at least an appointment committee consisting of the principal, the BOT chairperson, a further trustee (should the BOT feel the need to include one)
+- Appointment of a Deputy-Principal will involve at least an appointment committee consisting of the principal and a BOT Representative.

 - Unless determined otherwise by the BOT, appointment of all other, teachers, part time teachers, long term relieving teachers, and non teaching staff will be the responsibility of the principal and approved by the BOT.

 The board of trustees is responsible for ensuring the school’s financial viability and for ensuring that the school’s financial policies and practices met the NZ accounting standards.